Akim Tamiroff: Film and television career

-In later years, Tamiroff appeared in Ocean's 11 (1960) with Frank Sinatra and Dean Martin's Rat Pack, Topkapi (1964) with Peter Ustinov and Melina Mercouri, Alphaville (1965), and had a long collaboration with Orson Welles including Touch of Evil (1958) with Charlton Heston, Mr Arkadin (1955), The Trial (1962) and Welles's unfinished version of Don Quixote, in which he played Sancho Panza.
+In later years, Tamiroff appeared in Ocean's 11 (1960) with Frank Sinatra and Dean Martin's Rat Pack, Topkapi (1964) with Peter Ustinov and Melina Mercouri, Lord Jim with Peter O’Toole and Alphaville (1965), Marquis de Sade: Justine (1969) by Jesús Franco.
+He also had a long collaboration with Orson Welles including Mr Arkadin (1955), Touch of Evil (1958) with Charlton Heston, The Trial (1962), and as Sancho Panza in Welles's unfinished version of Don Quixote.

 Awards

 In 1944, Tamiroff was the first Golden Globe Award winner for Best Supporting Actor in a Motion Picture for his work in For Whom the Bell Tolls.

 He was twice nominated for Academy Awards, both times for Best Actor in a Supporting Role.
 The first was for his work in The General Died at Dawn, and the second was for his work in For Whom the Bell Tolls.
+Both these films starred Gary Cooper.

 For his contributions to the American film industry, Tamiroff received a star on the Hollywood Walk of Fame for motion pictures at 1634 Vine Street.

 Personal life

 Tamiroff's accepted birth year was 1899, although in at least two instances this appeared to be different.
 In his second trip to America in November 1923 his age is given as 27 and in the 1930 census as 32.
 He married fellow actress Tamara Shayne, with whom he performed nightclub acts, in February 1933 in Los Angeles.
-Yet, according to the above-mentioned 1930 census, the couple was living in Chicago, Illinois as married under the (misspelled) name Tameriroff.
+Yet, according to the above-mentioned 1930 census, the couple was living in Chicago, Illinois, as married under the (misspelled) name Tameriroff.
 It appears also that this was his second marriage.

-Tamiroff was fluent in five languages - Armenian, Russian, English, French, and Italian.
+Tamiroff was fluent in five languages – Armenian, Russian, English, French, and Italian.